damiankoper/text-entities-relations/README.md

 # Text Entities Relations - TER

 A client-side web application created to calculate and visualize relations between named entities located in texts.
-It can also display how the relations between recognized entities develops over time as we continue to read the analysed text.
+It can also display how the relations between recognized entities develop over time as we continue to read the analysed text.

 ![image](https://user-images.githubusercontent.com/28621467/120213268-46178800-c233-11eb-87e5-f0d5ec14f85e.png)